gr3p1p3/dirw4lker/README.md

 dirw4lker --host=http://example.com --listDir=/tmp/directory.txt
 ```

 The option `--ext` can used to combine the string on list with file-extensions.
+Use `,` for multiple extensions.

 ```bash
 dirw4lker --host=http://example.com --ext=php,txt,html
 ```

 dirW4lker will use your local-dns to resolve hostname as default.
 But you can change this with the option `--dns`.
+Use `,` for multiple dns servers.

 ```bash
 dirw4lker --host=http://example.com --listDir=/tmp/directory.txt --dns=8.8.8.8